The Coming of the Messiah

 "And one of the elders answered, saying to me, These, the ones having been clothed in white robes: who are they, and from where did they come?
 And I said to him, Sir, you know.
 And he said to me, These are those coming out of the great tribulation; and they have washed their robes, and whitened them in the blood of the Lamb" (vs.13-14 ).

 CHRIST TO RETURN TWICE

-Throughout the Old and New Testaments, there are many references to God coming to earth to reward the saints and establish his government upon the earth in order to bring peace and prosperity to humanity.
+Throughout the biblical record, there are many references to God coming to earth to reward the saints and establish his government upon the earth in order to bring peace and prosperity to humanity.
 Most Bible scholars will agree that God says he will indeed come to earth to establish his government.
 The problem is not with what these references say, it is with the various beliefs of when and how this will happen.